-The belt webbing retractor is designed to lock during very sudden stops or collisions.
-This feature allows the shoulder part of the belt to move freely with you under normal conditions.
-However, in a collision the belt will lock and reduce the risk of you striking the inside of the vehicle or being thrown out.
+The seat belt webbing retractor will lock only during very sudden stops or collisions.
+This feature allows the shoulder part of the seat belt to move freely with you under normal conditions.
+However, in a collision the seat belt will lock and reduce your risk of striking the inside of the vehicle or being thrown out of the vehicle.